-APPENDIX H: Treasurer Report Form
+Appendix H: Treasurer Report Form

-Name of Club or Council
+Name of Club or Council:

-Period this report covers 20 to 20
+Period this report covers (mo onth) (year) to (mor nth) (year)

 Monthly Treasurer's Report for Clubs

-1. State the beginning balance:
+1. State the beginning balance

 Date: Balance: \$

 2. Indicate money received:

 Amount \$ for what purpose

 Amount \$ for what purpose

 Amount \$ for what purpose

 Total Received: \$

 3. State the expenses:

 \$ to

-For what purpose
+for what purpose

 \$ to

-For what purpose
+for what purpose

 \$ to

-For what purpose
+for what purpose

-Total E Expenses: \$
+Total Expenses: \$

 4. Indicate closing balance:

-Date: Closing B alance: \$
+Date: Closing Balance: \$

 If the Club or group has a checking account, do the following.

 Add back checks that haven't shown up on the bank statement Plus \$

 Subtract deposits not showing up on bank statements Minus \$

 Adjusted balance should agree with bank statement Equals \$

-Include copy of bank statement that agrees with the total adjusted l balance directly above.
+Include copy of bank statement that agrees with the total adjusted balance directly above.

-Prepared by: Accepted by:
+Prepared by:

-Treasurer's signature President's signature
+Treasurer's signature Treasurer's signature President's signature

 Date: Date: